Matthew's interests include writing, gaming, movies, and pretending to be Irish despite only having one Irish Great Grandparent.

 7. Mary King's Close in Edinburgh, Scotland

 Edinburgh has many stories to tell, and its Old Town section is tailor-made for ghost stories.
-Medieval streets and architecture, narrow alleys known as "closes", cathedrals, graveyards and the ever-looming castle with its deep dungeons.
+It contains medieval streets and architecture, narrow alleys known as "closes," cathedrals, graveyards, and the ever-looming castle with its deep dungeons.

 One particularly tragic and disturbing tale is that of Mary King's Close, located beneath the Royal Mile (the main thoroughfare that runs through Old Town up to the castle).

 During the great plague of 1645, Mary's King Close was bricked off in order to quarantine the people within (infected or not).
 Around 300 or so residents, trapped in the claustrophobic alleys of the close, were left to suffer the ravages of the bubonic plague.

 Such a grisly tale explains the area's reputation for hauntings.
 Visitors have reported sudden drops in temperature, strange sounds or sensations, and a feeling of “being watched."

 The reputation of this abandoned fort is such that the Indian government has barred anyone from entering between sunrise and sunset.
 Those who explore during the day attest to an eerie presence permeating the location, which is far from any signs of civilization.